rauni-rainy/ai-gateway-GOLANG/README.md

 Welcome to my API Gateway project!
 I built this project to act as an ultra-fast, production-ready reverse proxy for LLM APIs like Groq and Gemini.

-But I didn't want this to be just another "typical" GitHub README.
-Instead, I want this to be a raw, conversational notebook of my learnings.
+When I first started building a tool designed to help schools generate assignments using AI I thought the hardest part was going to be the prompting and the AI itself.

+But once real traffic started hitting the application, I quickly realized the actual challenge wasn't the AI at all.
+It was the infrastructure.

+We were hitting provider rate limits almost immediately.
+Every time a teacher regenerated an assignment, or dozens of students asked the exact same question, we were paying for the exact same expensive tokens and waiting full seconds for identical responses.
+The system was bleeding latency and money.

+So, I took a step back and decided to build my own ultra-fast AI API Gateway in Go to sit between my applications and providers like Groq and Gemini.
+I wanted to solve three core problems: Cost, Latency, and Resiliency.

  Building a highly concurrent system in Go is a wild ride, and I hit some absolutely fascinating distributed systems bottlenecks along the way.
 Here is the story of the errors I encountered, how I thought through them, and how I fixed them.

 ---